SinTan1729/chhoto-url/README.md

 Any other value will not work.

 ## Notes
-- This is a fork of [this project](https://gitlab.com/draganczukp/simply-shorten).
+- It started as a fork of [this project](https://gitlab.com/draganczukp/simply-shorten).
 - The list of adjectives and names used for random short url generation is a modified version of [this list used by docker](https://github.com/moby/moby/blob/master/pkg/namesgenerator/names-generator.go).